Structure and Operations:

 Finite Group does not tolerate slavery, human trafficking, forced or child labour or child exploitation of any kind.
 Finite Group is committed to respecting human rights and fair labour practices and working with its suppliers and clients to eradicate forced labour in Australia, NZ and beyond.

 In Australia, both Finite and FinXL operate under the same policies and procedures, have the same senior leadership team and have many of the same suppliers.
-This Joint Statement is a single, consolidated description of the actions of both Finite Group APAC Pty Ltd and FinXL Professional Services Pty Ltd to address modern slavery.
+The process of consultation between Finite and FinXL (for the purpose of drafting, reviewing and submitting a joint statement) was to hold a meeting of the Directors of both entities to discuss the statement and our policies and procedures in relation to modern slavery.
+This Joint Statement is a single, consolidated description of the actions of both Finite Group APAC Pty Ltd and Finxl Professional Services Pty Ltd to address modern slavery, and it was approved at a meeting of the Directors of Finite and FinXL.

 Relevant Finite Group Policies and Procedures: